GaganAJ-45/Power_BI_Project/README.md

 3. Appending 2 Tables
 4. Replacing & trimming values

-There are many other transformation steps which you can apply like Pivot/Unpivot, Merge, Filtering etc. but for now we only need the above 3 steps.
-Let’s go!
+### There are many other transformation steps which you can apply like Pivot/Unpivot, Merge, Filtering etc. but for now we only need the above 3 steps

 1. Renaming Columns